 The €3,000 Home Solar Panels Grant Ireland

-You can now avail of a grant up to €3,000 towards the cost of your brand new solar panels system.
+You can now avail of a grant up to €3,000 towards the cost of your brand new solar panel system.
 A system like this can save you hundreds of euro on your electricity bill every year.
 Better still, you can earn money by selling your surplus electricity to the grid from 2021.
-So read on to learn all about the solar panels grant Ireland
+So read on to learn all about the solar panels grant Ireland.

 Who Qualifies for the Grant?

-- Must achieve a BER C grade or better after completion*
+- It must also achieve a BER C grade or better after the panels are installed*

 What is the Grant Amount?

 The solar panels grant in Ireland is based on the size of system that you install.
 In general, the bigger your system, the larger your grant amount will be.
 Here’s how to calculate your grant:

 - €900 per kilowatt up to 2 kilowatts

 - €900 per kilowatt for the first 2 kilowatts